minneapolisdan/ndsu-ag/pages/questions.md

 ## Tools

-In previous discovery we identifed two main JS tools (e.g. Wheat nitrogen calculator), and list of Excel spreadhseets used as tools.
+In previous discovery we identified  two main JS tools (e.g. Wheat nitrogen calculator), and list of Excel spreadsheets used as tools.
 Our current plan is to re-theme and hopefully use the exact JS in the current tools, and to link to each spreadsheet as appropriate.

  See: [List of tools](https://docs.google.com/spreadsheets/d/13ONJKXYxq10thkYPBgB92lCRoIgG1FVTbxRyoc6xThk/edit#gid=996020785)